bbesser/negroni-logrus/README.md

 ## Logging

-By default, starting requests and completed requests will be logged.
+By default, requests will generate a log entry when starting and completing.
 You can disable start messages using the option `logStarting` of the `Middleware` struct.
 You can disable completion messages by replacing the `Middleware.After` function with one that does not log.